 The Chicago City Council established the Chicago Development Fund (CDF) in July 2005.
 CDF is an Illinois not-for-profit corporation that allocates New Markets Tax Credits to eligible projects to the city.
 The tax credits are being converted into investment capital for development projects located in qualified low-income census tracts.

 The City Council has authorized the establishment of a board of advisors to serve as the mechanism by which CDF maintains accountability to the low-income communities that are to benefit from CDF investments.
-The board is designed to have nine members, including the commissioner of the Department of Housing and Economic Development.
+The board is designed to have nine members, including the commissioner of the Department of Planning and Development.
 Others are appointed by the mayor with the approval of the City Council.

 Agendas are posted one week prior to meetings.